-The charts in this section of the website aim to present an overview of (a) the people who had been the teachers of Catholic faith, and (b) their writings, as well as other early Christian writings, including the Bible itself.
+The charts in this section of the website aim to present an overview of (a) the people who had been the teachers of the Catholic faith and (b) their writings, as well as other early Christian writings, including the Bible itself.

 The people described in the charts are mostly the Fathers and Doctors of the Church, the Ecclesiastical Writers, and the popes.
-In a sense this part of the website may be considered as part of every theologian's resources, because it contains links to valuable works by the Doctors, the Fathers, the Ecclesiastical Writers, and the popes.
+In a sense, this part of the website may be considered part of every theologian's resources, because it contains links to valuable works by Doctors, Fathers, Ecclesiastical Writers, and popes.

 The Fathers of the Church were those who enlightened the Church with their teachings and example during the first eight centuries of Christianity.
 They were people known for their sanctity, orthodoxy (fidelity to the Magisterium), great learning, and whom the Church acknowledged (by quoting their writings in Councils and Church documents) as our teachers in the Faith.

-Then there are also other writings that had come down to us, whose authors were either uncertain, unknown or barely known, but whose teachings appear to have their source from the Apostles.
+Other writings had come down to us, the authors of which were either unknown, uncertain, or barely known, but whose teachings appeared to have their source in the Apostles.
 These writings are not listed in the charts among the writings of the Fathers, but they are appropriately grouped under "Early Christian Writings."

 The "Early Christian Writings" should be carefully distinguished from many scripture-like books that seem to rival those that came from the Apostles, but which the Church never recognized as inspired or as part of Holy Scripture.
-These group of books – sometimes called "the lost books of the Bible," – is known as the Apocrypha, or the "Apocryphal Books."
-Some scholars prefer to call these early Christian books, which do not belong to the canon of inspired writings, as "Pseudepigraphical" (or falsely titled books) because they were often falsely attributed to Apostles who did not actually write them.
+This group of books, sometimes called "the lost books of the Bible," is known as the Apocrypha or the "Apocryphal Books."
+Some scholars prefer to call these early Christian books, which do not belong to the canon of inspired writings, "pseudepigraphical" (or falsely titled books) because they were often falsely attributed to the Apostles, who did not write them.
 Anyway, note that calling these competing "gospels" apocryphal does not mean that they are worthless.
-It only means that because they are not "inspired," they therefore are not guaranteed to be free of doctrinal errors.
+It only means that because they are not "inspired," they are therefore not guaranteed to be free of doctrinal errors.
 In fact, some apocryphal books contain heretical teachings, which is why caution and discretion are required when reading them.
-However, apocryphal books may contain important historical details not contained in the inspired writings.
-For example, the names of the Virgin Mary's parents – Joachim and Anna – are not in the canonical Gospels, but may be found in the apocryphal Protoevangelium of James.
+Apocryphal books, on the other hand, may contain important historical details not found in inspired writings.
+For example, the names of the Virgin Mary's parents, Joachim and Anna, are not in the canonical Gospels but may be found in the apocryphal Protoevangelium of James.

 The Doctors of the Church were similar to the Fathers in that they also enlightened the Church with their teachings and examples.
 But they were given the special title “Doctor” because of a special pronouncement by the Pope.
 One can be a “Father” without being declared as such by a Pope, but one does not become a “Doctor” unless proclaimed as such by a Pope.
 Some of the Fathers, such as St. Jerome, were also given the special title “Doctor.”
 But not all the Fathers received that honor.
 On the other hand, the Doctors were not limited to the Fathers either.
-Some eminent theologians, who lived after the first eight centuries of Christianity, had been honored with the title "Doctor."
+Some distinguished theologians who lived after the first eight centuries of Christianity were given the title "Doctor.
 For example, Saint Thomas Aquinas was celebrated as a Doctor of the Church, but he was not considered a Church Father because he lived during the thirteenth century, which was way past the Patristic era.

-The charts given in this section of the website show who is who in the Church’s long list of Fathers, Ecclesiastical Writers, Doctors, and Popes.
+The charts given in this section of the website show who is who on the Church’s long list of Fathers, Ecclesiastical Writers, Doctors, and popes.